Answers to Questions About/Substitution Ideas For My Gluten-Free Flour Mix

-Each week I get several questions about where to find the various flours for my mix or how to use different flours or how to grind their own flours or how to bake without grains, etc. I thought I would create a spot that has all of the answers to help folks.
+I thought I would create a spot that has all of the answers about my flour mix to help folks.
 Also, check this post for more information about how I created my mix, how to make it, and how to store it.

 All of the flours are available online in the United States.
 I will admit, I’m not clear why people are reluctant to order flours online.
+Especially when they are not available in their local stores.
 I do it all the time.
-You can find them on Amazon, on Bob’s Red Mill, on Authentic Foods, and on a myriad of other sites.
-A quick google search will locate them for you.
-The one flour that folks seem to have the most trouble finding is sweet rice flour (also known as “glutinous rice flour).
-I often find Koda Farms sweet rice flour in the “Ethnic” section of my regular grocery store under the name of “Mochiko.”
+You can find them on Amazon, Authentic Foods, Vitacost, Bob’s Red Mill, and on a myriad of other sites.
+A quick Google search will locate them for you.
+The one flour that folks seem to have the most trouble finding is white sweet rice flour (also known as “glutinous rice flour).
+I often find Koda Farms sweet rice flour in the “Ethnic” section of my regular grocery store in a small white box under the name of “Mochiko.”
 Take a look there if you can’t find it in the gluten-free flours section.
 You can also order it online from Amazon.
-I have Amazon Prime which comes with free two day shipping–this makes shopping for baking supplies a breeze!

 If you don’t want to order flours online and your local grocery store doesn’t carry them, then you need to do some research for your particular town.
 You need to check your local stores to find out if they carry the flours.
 My local grocery store (QFC, a Kroger market) in Seattle carries Bob’s Red Mill flours, so I can get all of the flours there.
 In Seattle, I can also find them at Safeway, Whole Foods, Fred Meyer, Metropolitan Market, PCC (our local organic co-op), a few health food stores, and sometimes at Asian markets (although I don’t tend to buy flours at Asian markets because of the issue below).